 Having a colic baby leads to isolation.
 I can’t bring her to playgroups or activities with friends.
 I spend the entire time soothing her while the other moms talk and coo at their sweet little ones.

-A few weeks after my daughter’s birth, we met a friend and her same-aged baby sitting outside a coffee shop.
-While I was switching positions, attempting to nurse, bouncing a writhing baby, and trying to chat over the shrieks, my friend was able to sip her coffee as her baby laid peacefully in her stroller.
+When she was a few weeks old, we met a friend and her same-aged baby outside at a coffee shop.
+While I was switching positions, attempting to nurse, bouncing a writhing baby, and trying to chat over the shrieks, my friend was able to sip her coffee as her baby laid peacefully in the stroller.

 Leaving the house takes an extraordinary amount of effort and planning.
 We don’t want to put her in the car because she hates the car seat even more than her crib.
 The weather has been too crappy for walks, but I imagine she would hate walks just as she hates everything else.